-1. Making sure the product is legal in China and can be legally sold to China by a foreign company without need for any special license or testing or certification.
-See this Forbes Magazine Article, Do This One Thing Before Doing Business in China.
+1. Making sure the product is legal in China and can be legally sold to China by a foreign company without need for any special license, testing, or certification.

 2. Making sure the contract our client signs with the China e-commerce platform company actually makes sense for our client.

-But before you just go off and register a trademark in China you should think long and hard about what you should be registering.
+But before you seek to register a trademark in China you should think long and hard about what you should be registering.
 Do you register your English-language name?
 The answer to this is nearly always yes.
 Do you create a Chinese name and register that as well?
 The answer to this is usually yes.
 Should your Chinese name be a translation of your English name, a transliteration, or something unrelated?
 This really just depends, and oftentimes figuring this out requires both a China trademark lawyer and a China marketer.
-In The China Trademarks You Need, I talked about how my law firm’s clients often handle these trademark issues:
+In The China Trademarks You Need, we talked about how our clients often handle these trademark issues:

 In situations where a company is making product in China for export only and their product has the trademark on it only in English, securing just an English language trademark is usually enough.
 In situations where a company intends to manufacture its product in China and eventually sell in China, the company should weigh the costs and benefits of securing a Mandarin (or other language) trademark now, or just wait.